joe-irving/RIPS/join-us.md

 ## Digital

 Help maintain the website and other digital tools.
-Email [digital@rebelsinprison.uk](mailto:digital@rebelsinprison.uk) if you are interested.
+Email rebelsinprison@protonmail.com if you are interested.